Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Experiments and Results

 \subsection{Experimental setup}

-We evaluate \textsc{TRC}$^2$ in a task-sequential language modeling setting.
-Training proceeds over an ordered stream of corpora with explicit task boundaries, which allows us to measure both in-task modeling quality and cross-task retention.
-All runs use a single node with 4 NVIDIA V100 GPUs (32GB) under distributed data parallel training and mixed precision.
+We evaluate \textsc{TRC}$^2$ in a task-sequential language modeling setting with explicit task boundaries, which lets us measure both task boundary quality and cross task retention.
+All runs use a single node with 4 NVIDIA V100 GPUs (32GB per GPU), distributed data parallel training, and mixed precision.